 The ticketing and retail counters are equipped with induction loops.

 FM assistive listening devices are available upon request for all Museum programming.

 Large print and braille materials as well as handling objects are available for many programs.
 Ask for these materials when you purchase your tour ticket, and see our chart of accessible tenement tours

 is the only wheelchair accessible tour that enters 97 Orchard Street.
 There is limited capacity.
-To reserve wheelchair tickets, visitors must call in advance, 1-877-97LESTM.
+To reserve tickets for individuals who use wheelchairs, visitors must call in advance, 1-877-97LESTM.